 For your child's protection, only adults (16 years of age or older) authorized by the parent/guardian are allowed to pick up your child.
 Staff will question ANYONE they are not familiar with and ask for photo identification.
 If they do not have proper authorization, they will be denied access to your child.
 Be sure to complete this section of the digital Registration Emergency Consent (REC) form completely and notify us of any changes as they apply.
-All pick up persons must be authorized in digital Registration Emergency Consent (REC) form AND be prepared to show I.D. at staff's request.
+All pick-up persons must be authorized in the digital Child Profile form AND be prepared to show I.D. at staff's request.

 WE REQUIRE COPIES OF ANY LEGAL DOCUMENTATION CONCERNING ANY RESTRICTIONS REGARDING YOUR CHILD'S PICK UP BY A BIOLOGICAL PARENT / OR LEGAL GUARDIAN BEFORE WE CAN DENY ACCESS.
-Please see PARENTAL RIGHTS/PARENTING PLANS/COURT ORDERS below.
+Please see PARENTAL RIGHTS/PARENTINGPLANS/COURT ORDERS below.